pypa/pipenv/docs/basics.rst

 Pipfiles contain information for the dependencies of the project, and supercede the requirements.txt present in Python projects.
-You should add Pipfile in the Git repository letting user who clone repository the only thing required would be installing Pipenv in the machine and type ``pipenv install``.
+You should add Pipfile in the Git repository letting users who clone the repository the only thing required would be installing Pipenv in the machine and type ``pipenv install``.
 Pipenv is a reference implementation for using Pipfile.